Briefpoint

 man and woman signing documents

-What is a Legal Workflow?
+What Is a Legal Workflow?

 A legal workflow consists of a series of tasks and processes designed to accomplish a particular legal objective or outcome.
 It serves as the foundational blueprint that directs your team in managing cases, from the initial client intake to the final billing process.

-What is Legal Workflow Automation?
+What Is Legal Workflow Automation?

-Legal workflow automation is the application of technology to simplify and automate typically tedious tasks within legal processes.
-Legal automation technology allows law firms and legal departments to design, execute, and manage legal workflows with minimal manual intervention.
+Legal workflow automation is the application of technology to simplify and automate time-consuming tasks within legal processes.

-More specifically, incorporating software tools and applications lets legal professionals automate various tasks such as:
+More specifically, incorporating software tools and applications lets legal professionals automate various tasks, such as:

 • Document drafting automation